The Boulder Group welcomes David Miller and Emily Anderson as volunteer Hutmeisters for the Arestua Hut.

 The Boulder Group built the Arestua Hut (aka Guinn Mt.
 Cabin), a cozy and secluded relative of the better-known Brainard Cabin.
-This hut is located at around 11,000 feet on Guinn Mountain, and provides a winter shelter for cross-country skiers with breathtaking views of the Front Range and the plains.
+This hut is located at around 11,000 feet on Guinn Mountain, and provides a winter shelter for cross-country skiers and summer hikers with breathtaking views of the Front Range and the plains.
 It has a wood-fired cook stove, and comfortably accommodates six to eight people overnight on built-in bunks and in the loft.
-There is no photovoltaic lighting, so bring extra batteries for your headlamp.
+The cabin is equipped with photovoltaic lights, but you're not required to turn them on if you prefer a headlamp.
 PLEASE DO NOT BRING CANDLES.
-The hut is usually accessed from the Jenny Creek trail that runs behind the Ho Hum lift at the Eldora Mountain Resort.
+The hut is usually accessed from the Jenny Creek trail that runs between the downhill and cross country trail areas at Eldora Mountain Resort.
 Parking and trail access is provided near the stone pillars marking the entrance to the Resort.
 The Jenny Creek trail is well-marked, but steep and narrow in many places.
-A GPS track of the route (in _.gpx format) can be obtained by clicking: Jenny Creek to Arestua Hut GPS Track
+A GPS track of the Jenny Creek route (in _.gpx format) can be obtained by clicking: Jenny Creek to Arestua Hut GPS Track There is a much steeper and less well known route in from the Lost Lake area, for those wanting a challenge.

 The Arestua Hut is not day-hosted and does not require or accept reservations for overnight use.
 It is available on a